notgmt1337/CSPath/docs/how-to/graph-parse.rst

 The distance matrix must always be of type :code:`numpy.array` and its first and last rows must always correspond to the start and end nodes, respectively.

+As an example, let us parse the following graph:

 The previous graph in the form of a distance matrix, adhering to CSPath's specification: